 HOW big is a Habitat house and how much does one cost?

-In East & Central Pasco County, the average selling price for a home is 97,000—this includes land cost.
-The typical house built by Habitat has 1150 sq. ft. of living area with a small storage room and porch.
+In East & Central Pasco County, the average price for a home is 100,000—this includes land cost.
+The typical house built by Habitat has 1200 sq. ft. of living area with a small storage room and porch.
 Most houses have three bedrooms.
 These houses do not have garages or carports.
 They are affordable because there is no interest charged on the mortgage.

 HOW does Habitat for Humanity of East & Central Pasco County get money to build houses?